 Inverted Pyramid Writing for the Web gives the reader the main points in the first paragraph.

 It’s well suited to the Internet, where attention spans are short and readers want to know immediately what the article is about.

-To use Inverted Pyramid Writing for the Web you should front load your main points:
+To use Inverted Pyramid Writing for the Web you should front load your main points in the first: